Say Anything...: Critical reception

-On Rotten Tomatoes, the film has an approval rating of 98% based on 47 reviews, with an average rating of 8.10/10.
-The website's consensus reads, "One of the definitive Generation X movies, Say Anything is equally funny and heartfelt—and it established John Cusack as an icon for left-of-center types everywhere."
-On Metacritic the film has a score of 85 based on reviews from 18 critics, indicating "Universal acclaim".
+Say Anything... was well reviewed.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 98% based on 49 reviews, with an average rating of 8.1/10.
+The website's critics consensus reads, "One of the definitive Generation X movies, Say Anything is equally funny and heartfelt—and it established John Cusack as an icon for left-of-center types everywhere."
+On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 86 based on 19 critics, indicating "universal acclaim".
 Audiences surveyed by CinemaScore gave the film a grade B+ on scale of A to F.

-Chicago Sun-Times film critic Roger Ebert called Say Anything... "one of the best films of the year—a film that is really about something, that cares deeply about the issues it contains—and yet it also works wonderfully as a funny, warmhearted romantic comedy."
+Giving the film four stars out of four, Chicago Sun-Times film critic Roger Ebert called Say Anything... "one of the best films of the year—a film that is really about something, that cares deeply about the issues it contains—and yet it also works wonderfully as a funny, warmhearted romantic comedy."
 He later included it in his 2002 Great Movie list, writing, "Say Anything exists entirely in a real world, is not a fantasy or a pious parable, has characters who we sort of recognize, and is directed with care for the human feelings involved."

+Pauline Kael in The New Yorker was similarly enthusiastic, writing, "It's a slight movie, but that's not a put-down.
+Its slightness has to do with the writer-director Cameron Crowe's specialty: he's wired into teen-age flakes and the sloppy, exuberant confusion of high-school dating.
+Crowe is great here on oddity and fringe moments; the comedy helps to dry out the romanticism -- to give it lightness and a trace of enchantment."

-The film also had detractors.
-Variety called it a "half-baked love story, full of good intentions but uneven in the telling."
+In a less positive review, Variety called it a "half-baked love story, full of good intentions but uneven in the telling."
 But, the review also said the film's "[a]ppealing tale of an undirected army brat proving himself worthy of the most exceptional girl in high school elicits a few laughs, plenty of smiles and some genuine feeling."
 In a mixed review, Caryn James of The New York Times wrote:

 [The film] resembles a first-rate production of a children's story.
 Its sense of parents and the summer after high school is myopic, presented totally from the teenagers' point of view.
 Yet its melodrama—Will Dad go to prison?
 Will Diane go to England?—distorts that perspective, so the film doesn't have much to offer an actual adult, not even a sense of what it's truly like to be just out of high school these days.
 The film is all charming performances and grace notes, but there are plenty of worse things to be.